About Lisa Yeates

 Getting to know me

 Welcome.
 I am Registered Clinical Counsellor (#3637) in Vancouver with the BC Association of Clinical Counsellors.
 I have my Masters in Education in Counselling Psychology from the University of British Columbia.
 I have worked in the Substance use, trauma and mental health field for the past 15 years with a focus on teens, young adults and their families.
-I am a member of EMDR Canada and have been endorsed by the BC Professional Fire Fighters Association at the Bronze Level for First Responder Training.
+I am a member of EMDR Canada and have been endorsed by the BC Professional Fire Fighters Association at the Silver Level for First Responder Training.

-My family is of British and Welsh descent and in the spirit of Reconciliation I acknowlege that I live in the beautiful and unceeded Territory of the Coast Salish people including the xʷməθkʷəy̓əm - Musquem, Sḵwx̱wú7mesh-Squamish and səl̓ilwətaɁɬ -Tsleil-Waututh Nations.
+My family is of British and Welsh descent and in the spirit of Reconciliation I acknowledge that I live in the beautiful and unceeded Territory of the Coast Salish people including the xʷməθkʷəy̓əm - Musquem, Sḵwx̱wú7mesh-Squamish and səl̓ilwətaɁɬ -Tsleil-Waututh Nations.

 Throughout my life I have had this openness to speak to others and hear their stories.
 I savoured hearing my grandparents tell stories of their childhoods, their family secrets and their yearnings.
 People seemed to talk to me, walk up to me, on the bus, in a café and people would tell me their stories.
 Now, helping people tell their stories is my life’s work.